waveney/chippenham/README.md

 Needs ImageMagick installed for some features to work.

 Needs Skeema see https://www.skeema.io for initialise to work and the database updates to be automated.
+It has an embeded copy that will work on 64 bit Intel/ Ubuntu Linux.

 Then run int/Initialise.php - this will create appropriate subdirectories and populate the database with appropriate initial tables and values (Warning definately out of date).